-Service Area 2017-18 Service Area 2018-19

-Finance & Property 30 Finance & Property 28

-Corporate Services 10 Corporate Services 5

-Regeneration 28 Regeneration 23

-Neighbourhoods 48 Neighbourhoods 55

-TOTAL 116 TOTAL 111

-3.4 Customers may complain in a variety of ways.
-The financial year analysis shows us that customers' preferred way of getting in touch to make a complaint is by utilising the digital approach, via the on-line form submission or by e-mail.

-3.5 A breakdown of the way in which complainants chose to lodge their complaint for 2018-19 is shown below:

-Method of contact Number 2018- 19

-Digital - on-line form submission 58

-E-mail 27

-Written letter to Office of the Chief Executive or the Service area in question 14

-Telephone 9

-Face to face 1

-Referred by the Local Government Ombudsman 2

-3.6 The agreed timescales for responding to complaints for all three stages of the complaints procedure are set out below with reference to days being "working" days.

-3.7 Stage 1 complaints: responded to by the Head of Service/Service Manager, during 2018-19, 89% of all complaints were responded to within 15 working days.

-3.8 Stage 2 complaints: review and response by the Council's Chief Executive, there were 17 stage 2 complaints, compared to 24 for the year 2016-17.
-Out of the 17 complaints reviewed, 14 were responded to within 15 working days.
-The outcomes of these complaints are: 10 not upheld and 7 partially upheld.
+- 3.4 Customers may complain in a variety of ways to enable accessibility to all.
+The financial year analysis shows us that 75% of customers' preferred way of getting in touch to make a complaint is by utilising the digital approach, via the on-line form submission or by e-mail. - 3.5 The remainder chose to write a hard copy letter to the CEO office or direct to the service, making a telephone call or face to face contact, were the least preferred options. - 3.6 The agreed timescales for responding to complaints for all three stages of the complaints procedure are set out below with reference to days being "working" days. - 3.7 Stage 1 complaints: responded to by the Head of Service/Service Manager, during 2019-20, 82% of all complaints were responded to within 15 working days. - 3.8 Stage 2 complaints: review and response by the Council's Chief Executive, there were 11 stage 2 complaints, compared to 17 for the year 2018-19.
+Out of the 11 complaints reviewed, 10 were responded to within 15 working days.
+The outcomes of these complaints are: 1 upheld, 6 not upheld and 4 partially upheld.